indiepopart/okta-blog/_source/_posts/2020-06-28-spring-gateway.md

 ## Pattern 1: Authentication with Authorization Code Flow

+OpenID Connect defines a mechanism for End-User authentication based on the OAuth2 authorization code flow.
+In this pattern, the Authorization Server returns an Authorization Code to the application, which can then exchange it for an ID Token and an Access Token directly.
+The Authorization Server authenticates the application with a ClientId and ClientSecret before the exchange happens.
+As you can see in the diagram below, OpenID and OAuth2 patterns make extensive use of HTTP redirections, some of which have been omitted for clarity.

 {% img blog/spring-gateway/authorization-code-flow.png alt:"Okta OAuth Code Flow" width:"600" %}{: .center-image }

+For testing this OAuth2 pattern, let's create the API Gateway with service discovery.
-Create a base folder for all the projects:
+First, create a base folder for all the projects:

 ```shell
 mkdir oauth2-patterns
 cd oauth2-patterns
 ```

-For testing this OAuth2 pattern, let's create the API Gateway with service discovery.
 With Spring Initializr, create an Eureka server:

 ```
 curl https://start.spring.io/starter.zip -d dependencies=cloud-eureka-server \